openedx/edx-documentation/en_us/shared/students/SFD_check_progress.rst

 recalculated as you progress through the course and complete more assignments.

 .. note::
-   In some courses, results for some assignments are hidden.
+   In some courses, the course staff may have chosen to hide results for some assignments.
 For example, the results of an exam might be hidden until after the exam's due date.
 When the results are hidden, you do not see whether you answered problems correctly, and you do not see your score in the body of the course or on your **Progress** page.

 Some courses allow some number of graded assignments to be automatically dropped from your final score.
 For example, out of 8 quizzes, a course might